Ruban2205/FrontEndMentor-Solutions/Challenge-3-Three_Column_Preview_card_Component/README.md

-# Frontend Mentor - 3-column preview card component solution - Yet to update
+# Frontend Mentor - 3-column preview card component solution

 This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.